ROTARTSI82/TCBS/README.md

 so that some multiplayer features work in Python 3.
 Trying to connect to a Python 3 server using Python 2 (And vice versa) will result in an exception.

-If pygame is not installed, Totally Customizable Battle Simulator will try to install and uprade pygame for you.

-If the game crashes, it will try to mail a crash report to me so that I could fix it.